 The phrase “you can’t teach an old dog new tricks” cannot be farther from the truth.
 You can learn a language regardless of your age.
 After all, language learning depends on attention, focus and the ability to memorize vocabulary.
 Meditation improves the amount of gray matter in our brains, particularly in areas associated with memory and learning.
 So, the more you meditate, the more fit to acquire and retain new information you become.

-Spiritual Benefits of Meditation
+Benefits of Meditation of Spirituality

 121. Generates Kindness